 Standing up for Potatoes on Capitol Hill

-- Hear analysis and perspective from some of the nation’s top political experts
+- Hear from the nation’s top political and policy experts

 - Welcome NPC’s 2022 officers and grower leaders

 - Meet with members of Congress representing potato-growing states and districts

 - … and unite as an industry in Standing Up for Potatoes on Capitol Hill!

 During the 2022 NPC Washington Summit, attendees will advocate for issues such as keeping potatoes in federal nutrition programs, promoting free and fair-trade agreements, and protecting tax policies that support the long-term health of family-owned farming operations.

 775 12th St NW

 The NPC Washington Summit is being held as an in-person event.
 Virtual attendance will be available for the Annual Meeting of the Voting Delegates, Board of Directors Meeting, and committee meetings.